 “At some point during the early Information Age, my people decided to all simultaneously stay home and not emerge for a month.
 Everyone stocked up in preparation for it, and as a result all of our short duration highly contagious diseases were eliminated.
 We still have outbreaks every now and then, something that previously only affected other species mutating to affect us, but those outbreaks are quickly detected and contained.”

-“Must be nice.”
-I said, in that plugged voice of someone who’d rather b
+“Must be nice,” I said, in that plugged voice of someone who’d rather be sleeping.

 My father scoffed.
 “Those things cost twenty years’ pay.”